Harrtron/blog.gas-cast.co.uk/content/post/competitions/win-mk-dons-19.md

 17.	https://www.efl.com/siteassets/efl-documents/ground-regulations.pdf and apply at all EFL Club stadiums (equivalent regulations apply at Premier League Club stadiums).
 For any match played at Wembley Stadium the following regulations apply: http://www.wembleystadium.com/TheStadium/StadiumGuide/RulesnRegulations.

-18. Contest Promoter is <Intercarabao Limited, Aquis House, 49-51 Blagrave St, Reading RG1 1PL>.
-The English Football League is not the promoter of this contest
+18. Contest Promoter is Intercarabao Limited, Aquis House, 49-51 Blagrave St, Reading RG1 1PL.
+The English Football League is not the promoter of this contest.

 19. If the entrant is unable to attend the match, the prize is not applicable on any other day